Student festival guide 2022

 Lovebox – Finsbury Park, London

 Lovebox festival has come a long way since it started back in 2002 as a nightclub.
 You can now enjoy this one-day festival in Finsbury Park in London on the 16th of July.

 If you’re looking for the best festival for pop, hip-hop, RnB, grime and rap, this is one to check out.

 Reading and Leeds – Richfield Avenue and Bramham Park

-As two of the longest-running music festivals in the world, Reading and Leeds are somewhat of an institution in the UK.
+As two of the longest-running music festivals in the world, Reading and Leeds are something of an institution in the UK.